Moving at speed with software advancements

 Paul Burnette: The idea that software is driving more and more of the world is becoming commonplace.
 We have smartwatches.
 We have our phones.
 The things that we do with our phones are more powerful than what the space shuttle could do.
 So, it's becoming much more widely accepted that software is really driving a lot of what's happening in the technology space.
 10 years ago, yeah, they would've been really caught off guard.
 Now, it's becoming more of the norm, and it's exciting.

 Paul Burnette: Actually, even here at Leidos, the software accelerator itself is only into its second year.
 Realizing that it's become a central foundational element of the technology space and the problems that we have to solve, it's really indicative as to how we're pivoting to take that central to our mission.
-I think our customers are coming along with us, and we're seeing that in every space, every federal space from civil, to intel, to health, to defence customers.
+I think our customers are coming along with us, and we're seeing that in every space, every federal space from civil, to intel, to health, to defense customers.
 They're all recognizing that software's really becoming a much larger piece of their overall solution space.

 Drew Formica: To that point, Paul brought up the fact that software is now well understood in our space, and he talked about updating cars overnight.
 If you think about where our customers are, they're using our software systems.
 Speed is now very important.
 I don't want to wait six months for an update for a bug on my Apple Watch.
 That's something else that our customers are expecting from us and becoming accustomed to is how quickly can we deliver our capabilities.